noanabeshima/clip_gpt/README.md

 I decided not to pursue the direction because doing gradient descent in CLIP image embedding space + a monotonic function $h: \mathbb{R} \to \mathbb{R}$ along with some other similar techniques didn't do a great job at modelling logits of a small vision model (it did an alright job).

 I also tried doing something like [Textual Inversion](https://textual-inversion.github.io/) to come up with learned tokens that combined with CLIP and a monotonic function would model logits.
 This had similar okay performance.
+Plugging in the CLIP last hidden states on the textual inversion token into stable diffusion didn't give very class-relevant pictures.
 I think textual inversion might be different because there's richer model feedback in generating images--trying to predict a single logit doesn't give great feedback.

 It still seems plausible to me that something in this direction could work, but less likely than when I began.
 Feel free to reach out if you're interested in this direction and think I might have useful advice!